airfocus-logoBlog

 What is their pricing like?

 airfocus offers four pricing plans for their product.
 Pricing is based on paid seats, while also offering free viewers.
-The smallest is $19 per user per month, billed annually.
-The next larger one is $69.
-The two upper tiers are custom pricing, also billed annually.
+Pricing starts at $59 per editor per month.

 Pros and Cons